simlay/fuzzing.science/content/page/sloth.md

 In `cpu_exec`, QEMU first tries to look for existing TBs inside TB Cache, by calling `tb_find`.
 If there's no entry for the current location, it generates a new one with [`tb_gen_code`](https://github.com/qemu/qemu/blob/v6.0.0/accel/tcg/translate-all.c#L1844).
 When a TB is found, QEMU runs it with `cpu_loop_exec_tb` which in short calls `cpu_tb_exec` and then `tcg_qemu_tb_exec`.
 At this point our target code has been translated to host code, QEMU can run it directly on the host CPU.

+## Patches

+Perfect.
 With this basic understanding of QUME, we know that instrumentation for code-coverage fuzzing can be achived by making use of TBs inside `tb_gen_code`.

 <img src="../../img/cpu_exec.png" alt="TB-Code-Coverage" width="200"/>

-Perfect.
 I made use of the `afl_maybe_log` and `afl_gen_trace` code from [aflplusplus](https://github.com/AFLplusplus/qemuafl/blob/master/accel/tcg/translate-all.c#L71).
 I did not add probabilistic instrumentation implemendted in aflplusplus for now.

 Added the following code to `accel/tcg/translate-all.c` file and call `afl_gen_trace` function inside `tb_gen_code` before `trace_translate_block` function call.
 (QEMU provides trace-events to trace all the TB executions using `trace_translate_block`)